colinbrust/PyRaster/README.md

 Examples
 --------
-The current operations supported by PyRaster are reprojection, reduction, writing to disk, and basic raster calculations (addition, subtraction, etc.).
+The current operations supported by RRaster are reprojection, reduction, writing to disk, and basic raster calculations (addition, subtraction, etc.).
 Below, a [gridMet](http://www.climatologylab.org/gridmet.html) precipitation raster is projected to the [EASE-2 grid](https://nsidc.org/data/ease) and some basic manipulations are done.
 Although this syntax may be less Pythonic, I find it much easier to read and remember than the typical rasterio syntax.